gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 ![Link walking](/assets/img/articles/5-link-walking.png)

 A modest 7 frames.
 We can work with that.
 So how do we get Link walking in our game engine?
-Maybe create an animated gif, like above?
-We could simply load in the animated gif whenever a user pressed down, maybe?
-Unfortunately, that’s not very interactive.
-Admittedly, I have not tested using a series of animated gifs, but I assume it will end up being more of a pain to control than putting in the modest up-front effort building our own animation engine for the increased flexibility.

-Why is flexibility important?
-So often in games, animations are interrupted - either by user interaction, or as a by-product of the game world.
-A character could be half-way though their walking animation when they are attacked, at which point a number of different actions could be taken.
-Maybe the character swings their sword.
-Maybe they take damage.
-You could alter how the character begun those animations based on how far through the walking sequence they were at the time.
-Or, crucially, you could rewind animations or slow them down.

 Performing sprite animation in code isn’t overly complex.
 It mostly comes down to preference rather than performance.
 Given the PNG sprite above, we _could_ simply loop through each slice and once we reach the end, loop backwards through (the walk animation needs to swing like a pendulum so that the feet don’t suddenly jump from one foot to the next).
 But a nicer solution is to list sprite positions as an array and loop through that instead.
 We’re trading a minor increase in space (storing the sequence) for much simpler code.